In a nutshell

 What will I be doing?

 Assessment throughout is by a combination of coursework and examination, with coursework accounting for around one third of the marks in years one and two and up to a half of your marks in year three.
-Continuous assessment includes the research project, laboratory reports, essays, data analysis and presentations.
+Continuous assessment includes:

 We have recently invested in the development of a new, state-of-the-art, integrated teaching laboratory known as the Bodmer Lab.
 The Bodmer Lab is a specialist, purpose built facility and ensures our students benefit from the latest technologies to support their learning and remain on the cutting edge of innovation and discovery.